-A: There are no strict weight requirements for the breast reduction surgery.
+A: There are no strict weight requirements for breast reduction surgery.
 Dr. Angelina Postoev suggests optimizing your weight before the surgery.
-For women with excessively large breasts it can be hard to achieve the optimal weight because they cannot do sports, cannot run or jump like everyone else.
+For women with excessively large breasts, it can be hard to achieve the optimal weight because they cannot do sports, and cannot run or jump like everyone else.
 To discuss your weight goals and eligibility for the breast reduction procedure, please schedule a consultation with Dr. Postoev.

 Q: Breast Reduction Scarring: What Type of Incisions are Used for Breast Reduction?